NoahDavey/100-days-of-code/log/r1-log.md

 Today I was able to get my telegram bot to send me messages and in turn I was able to send it messages.
 I can either call the getUpdates function to or setup a webhook where they ping me with updates.
 Not sure of the implementation I want yet.
 But i think this bot will be more used for pushing out updates and not listening to what people say.
 So likely will just use the 'getUpdates' for now to find out the chatID where I should be sending messages to.
 Tomorrow I will hopefully be able to connect the github webhook stuff and send a telegram message based off that.
 Im getting close now

 ### R1D5
+Today I managed to setup a full loop of sorts.
+When a commit is pushed to my accounability repository (and hopefully this one when I test it shortly), a webhook on my express server is hit which in turn shoots a message off through the telegram bot.
+I plan on trying to launch this small app on heroku tomorrow.
+Which will mean i can ideally have it sit there in perpetuity and ping off the alarm when I do my daily commit.
+I do have concern about the requirement of this to sit waiting for updates all day and having to run a webserver for that which obviously isn't free.
+I guess i will have to see.
+Worst case maybe I setup something which logs on daily and checks my Github account and does a similar sort of thing.
+We'll see

 ### R1D6
 ### R1D7
 ### R1D8